qiyunlab/binarena/README.md

 ### [Scripts](scripts)

 BinaRena ships with multiple Python scripts to help with preparing input data.
-They provide _k_-mer counting and dimensionality reduction (PCA, tSNE and UMAP) workflows, and format parsers that handle the output of bioinformatic tools such as SPAdes, MEGAHIT, Kraken, GTDB-tk, and CheckM.
+They provide _k_-mer counting and dimensionality reduction (PCA, tSNE and UMAP) workflows, and format parsers that handle the output of bioinformatic tools such as SPAdes, MEGAHIT, Prokka, Kraken, GTDB-tk, and CheckM.

 Check out this [directory](scripts) for the scripts and documentation.

 ## Plot

+### Display items

 BinaRena is an interactive scatter plot of contigs, with five display items:

 - **x-axis**, **y-axis**, **size** (radius of contig), **opacity** (alpha value), and **color**.

 Each display item can be changed and tweaked in the **display panel**.
 When the user moves the mouse of an item, two button will emerge, one letting the user select a data transformation method, and the other letting the user display a legend.

+What data should be assigned to these five display items?
+Well, be creative.
+Many pieces of information are useful for exploring metagenomes and binning contigs.
+Examples are GC x coverage, abundance profile by sample, _k_-mer frequency-based dimensionality reduction (BinaRena has [scripts](scripts) for generating this), taxonomic assignment, functional capacity, etc, etc. Toggle these properties to gain a better understanding of your data.

 ### Automatic assignment